-How about creating some freebies or lead-magnets for your blog?
-Freebies are a great way to attract new readers and followers, and they can also be used to build up your list of email subscribers.
+How about creating some freebies or lead magnets for your blog?
+Freebies are a great way to attract new readers and followers and can also be used to build up your list of email subscribers.

 Reach Out for Collaboration

-One great way to break out of a blogging rut is to collaborate with another blogger.
+Collaborating with another blogger is a great way to break out of a blogging rut.
 This can take many forms, from guest posting on each other's blogs to co-authoring an article or ebook.
-Not only will this give you a chance to flex your creative muscles, but it can also help you reach a new audience and build relationships with other bloggers in your niche.
+This will give you a chance to flex your creative muscles and help you reach a new audience and build relationships with other bloggers in your niche.

 Join Affiliate Programs

 If you're looking to make a little extra money from your WordPress blog, then joining an affiliate program is a great way to do it.
 Affiliate programs are commission-based sales, where you earn a commission for every product or service that you sell.

 There are affiliate programs available for just about anything you can think of, so there's sure to be one perfect for your blog.
 And if you're unsure where to start, just look at some of the most popular affiliate networks like Clickbank and ShareASale.

 Track Expenses and Income